-She makes movement with body, word, image, silence, sound, and technology that tell stories of transformation and understated bravery.
+Naima Ramos-Chapman is an interdisciplinary artist and filmmaker from Brooklyn, New York.
+She makes movement with body, word, image, silence, sound, and technology, to tell stories of transformation and understated bravery.
 Her stories stem from true events, incorporate magical realism, and seek to render psycho-spiritual realities we can not see alongside the mundanities and banal brutality of everyday life.

 Naima trained at the following institutions: The Alvin Ailey School for Dance, The Barrow Group for Acting, Howard University and Brooklyn College (CUNY) where she holds a B.A. in Journalism.
 Some of her writing can be found in no particular order, on Colorlines, Saint Heron, Postbourgie, The Nation, and Huffington Post to name a few.

-Grant Winning Project: Piu Piu (2016)
+Winning Project: Piu Piu